 Developer Edition is, as the name suggests, specifically for website developers who want to “create and debug web experiences with powerful, open source tools.”
 Developer Edition isn’t its own channel.
 Rather, it’s a version of Firefox that provides tools specifically for developers and is based on the Beta build.
 Mozilla eliminated a separate developer channel called Aurora earlier this year, to shorten the time required to get from Nightly to the final release version.

 Firefox Beta is where features nearly ready for prime time live.
-As of this writing, the latest Beta version was released Aug.
-8.

 Unfortunately, only one copy of Firefox can be open on the same machine at the same time.